 - It’s not fatal if you don’t sand between coats, though.
 The effect of not doing so is not a significant factor in the overall appearance of the wood.
 But, if you’ve built it carefully and correctly, paying attention to detail in your woodworking, why not go the extra step.

-- If the piece being finished will experience no use (window or door trim, for instance, as opposed to a table or hardwood floor), two coats may very well be sufficient.
+- Two coats may be sufficient if the piece being finished will experience no use (window or door trim, for instance, as opposed to a table or hardwood floor).

 - If the finished piece is going to be used, whether hard or soft (think a chair, a table, or a floor), go the extra step and add a third coat, again sanding between applications and allowing 4-6 hours of drying time for each coat.